Heating Ventilation and Ductwork

 Combustion Chamber

-The combustion chamber is constructed from a variety of materials however aluminum is the most commonly employed.
-Cast iron was used in the past, but it’s a lot harder to work with.
-It is also heavier.
-It is more prone to rust.
-Aluminum is lighter, cheaper and disperses heat faster.
-It is also free of contaminants such as mercury or lead making it a safer choice for your HVAC system.
+Aluminum is the most commonly used material used to make combustion chambers.
+Cast iron was once used, but it is difficult to work with and weighs more than aluminum.
+It is more susceptible to corrosion.
+Aluminum is lighter, less expensive and disperses heat faster.
+It is also free of contaminants like lead or mercury making it a safer choice for your HVAC system.

 Air Ducts